Stories of the Trail

 Making places, building communities

 From 1740 the migration of settlers began, with whalers and sealers arriving in Marlborough from the late 1820s.
-From their endeavours sprang ports and towns, soon surrounded by pastoral farming and agriculture that swept across the plains.
+From their endeavours sprang ports and towns, soon surrounded by farming that swept across the land and sea.

 By the mid 1850s the die was cast for the Marlborough and Kaikōura we see today – productive and progressive, and home to people of increasingly diverse nationalities, each contributing their unique traditions and culture, bringing with them innovation and constantly shaping our society.

 Land of plenty

-A feast of cuisine, culture and visitor attractions
+A bounty of food, wine, culture and attractions

-Although deservedly famous for world-class wine, seafood, sunshine, garlic, nuts and honey, there are many more ingredients that make Marlborough and Kaikōura such brilliant places to visit and live.
+Famous for world-class wine, seafood and sunshine, there are also many more ingredients that make Marlborough and Kaikōura such brilliant places to live and visit.

 Setting a course for the future

-No other industry has empowered New Zealand enterprise like the railways.
-From the 1860s kiwi grit and determination painstakingly built rail across previously untamed terrain, they stand as testament to the hard work, ingenuity and grit involved in connecting the regions for travel and trade.
+No other industry has enabled New Zealand enterprise like the railways.
+From the 1860s kiwi grit and determination painstakingly built rail across previously untamed terrain.
+Standing testament to the hard work and ingenuity involved in connecting the regions for travel and trade.

 As elsewhere in New Zealand, generations of railway workers have left an indelible legacy on Marlborough and Kaikōura.
 Historic bridges, tunnels and railway stations tell of the early days, while roll-on roll-off ferries had a far-reaching effect from the 1960s.
-In the wake of the 2016 earthquake, the incredible, award-winning rebuild of the coastal railway corridor signals a new era and brought to life the unique opportunity for creation of The Whale Trail for your enjoyment.
+In the wake of the 2016 earthquake, the incredible, award-winning rebuild of the coastal railway corridor signaled a new era and brought to life the unique opportunity for creation of The Whale Trail for your enjoyment.